• Skip to primary navigation

 Notes

-3. I only use freshly squeezed lime juice as the flavour is brighter and fresher.
-Bottled lime juice lacks the bright, zesty flavour of fresh lime juice.
-Furthermore, the bottled variety often contains a preservative.
+3. Lime and lemon juice: I only use freshly squeezed lime and lemon juice as I find the flavour is brighter and fresher.

 Nutrition Estimate: